blalor/hook-hub/README.md

-# hook-hub
+# Hook-Hub

 A simple pub/sub hub for webhooks.

 I needed a relatively generic way to connect disparate systems via webhooks, but couldn't find anything that already existed.
-There are some really interesting pub/sub tools available, but some were too complicated and/or heavy (PubSubHubbub), and others were too tied to their own standards (Faye).
-What I *really* want is an open-source version of Zapier or IFTTT, and hook-hub may eventually grow into that, but for now it's little more than a dumb reflector.
+There are some really interesting pub/sub tools available, but some were too complicated and/or heavy ([PubSubHubbub][PuSH]), and others were too tied to their own standards ([Faye][Faye]).
+What I *really* want is an open-source version of [Zapier][Zapier] or [IFTTT][IFTTT], and Hook-Hub may eventually grow into that, but for now it's little more than a dumb reflector.
 Requests submitted (via `POST` or `GET`) to a publish endpoint are `POST`ed to subscribed callbacks.
 No translation of headers or body is performed.
-You may wish to have your monitoring service (like Zabbix) hit a hook-hub publishing endpoint and have the request re-broadcast to Hubot for chatroom notifications, and also to something like Pagerduty to directly contact a person.
+You may wish to have your monitoring service (like [Zabbix][Zabbix]) hit a Hook-Hub publishing endpoint and have the request re-broadcast to [Hubot][Hubot] for chatroom notifications, and also to something like [Pagerduty][Pagerduty] to directly contact a person.
 Since no translation of the initial publish event is performed, the recipients will have to have knowledge of the payload.

 This is not intended for use in an untrusted environment.
 No provisions for preventing DoS-attacks are made, no verification of publishers or subscribers is